zopefoundation/z3c.authviewlet/src/z3c/authviewlet/README.txt

-Selecting the displayed logout link drops authentication information and displays a confirmation page, which redirects to the default page where the login link is displayed again (as redirection is done automatically by testbrowser I have to use the non API call trick again to show the displayed page):
+Selecting the displayed logout link drops authentication information and displays a confirmation page, which redirects to the default page where the login link is displayed again:

-  >>> browser.mech_browser.set_handle_refresh(False)
   >>> logout_url = browser.getLink('Logout').url
   >>> browser.getLink('Logout').click()
   >>> print browser.contents